Tong-Ye-1159668/Tree_Message_Board-LincolnUni-2024-S2/README.md

 This repository showcases my expertise in building and deploying full-stack applications with secure and user-friendly features.

 ---

+# The Following Part is for the Examiners Evaluation at Lincoln University

 This sample app (Tree Tiffs) demonstrates a simple message board that allows users to register, log in, view and post messages and replies, and change profiles.